 The basic elements of every fragrance should be thought of as musical notes that together comprise a symphony, not of instruments but of exquisite scents that blend and linger in the air.
 As in the notes of a song, these aromatic notes are vital to the composition of the fragrance and each has its own purpose in regard to the totality of the scent experience.
 Their delicate balance harmonizes the entire fragrance.
 There are three classes: top or head; heart or middle and base notes.
 Without all three elements, a scent will never be aromatically appealing, but in unison, the trinity of notes inextricably binds into a beautiful, unforgettable scent.

-Simply explained, a perfume accord is the basic character of a fragrance.
+We’ve written extensively about perfume accords, but simply explained, they are the basic character of a fragrance.
 It is a balanced blend of three or four notes which together create a completely new, unified odor impression.
 It is often compared to a chord in music in which two or three notes, when played in harmony, create an altogether different sound.
 While this doesn’t even sound easy to accomplish, it is more time-consuming than difficult, and is a process that requires much patience and usually many repeated modifications.

 When successful, many accords are used in mixtures over and over again both because of their flexibility and their one-of-a-kind characteristics.
 By changing just one or two elements in the various notes, the accord transforms into an entirely different scent.
 Common accords include: Amber, Ambreine, Aquatic, Aromatic, Balsam, Chypre, Citrus, Cologne, Floral, Fresh, Fougere, Fruit, Gourmand, Green, Herbal, Mellis, Oriental, Spice and Wood.